 6. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-Your company through its own Internal Audit department carries out periodic audits at all locations and functions based on the plan approved by the Audit Committee and brings out any deviation to Internal control procedures.
+Your Company through its own Internal Audit department carries out periodic audits at all locations and functions based on the plan approved by the Audit Committee and brings out any deviation to internal control procedures.
 The observations arising out of the audits are periodically reviewed and compliances are ensured.

-The summary of the Internal Audit observations and status of implementation are submitted to the audit committee every quarter for its review and concerns if any are reported to the Board.
+The summary of the Internal Audit observations and status of implementation are submitted to the audit committee every quarter for its review and concerns, if any, are reported to the Board.

-7. HUMAN RESOURCES, AWARDS AND RECOGNITION
+7. HUMAN CAPITAL, AWARDS AND RECOGNITION

 Rewards & Recognition